transcom/mymove-docs/docs/backend/guides/how-to/soft-delete.md

 If this has not been done, one must [create a migration](migrate-the-database.md) to make these changes.

 ## Querying for non-deleted records
-Records that have been soft deleted will still exist in the database so we must filter them out in our database queries if we want to omit deleted data.
+Records that have been soft deleted will still exist in the database, so we must filter them out in our database queries if we want to omit deleted data.

 The Pop ORM has a chainable method called [Scope](https://gobuffalo.io/documentation/database/scoping/) that we can use to append the where clause(s) to only include non-deleted records.